Jalyukt Shivar Abhiyan

-The key aim of Jalyukta Shivar Abhiyan is to establish belief in a farmer that “every drop of rainwater is owned by me and it should percolate in my land”.
+The key aim of Jalyukta Shivar Abhiyan is to establish belief in a farmer that "every drop of rainwater is owned by me and it should percolate in my land".

 The flagship programme launched by Chief Minister Devendra Fadnavis, Jalyukta Shivar Abhiyan aims to bring water empowerment to 25,000 drought-affected villages in Maharashtra within next five years.
 The programme Jalyukt Shivar was initiated by Pankaja Munde.
 With the passing time, the scheme has been going strong with villages building infrastructure and making the programme one of the largest Government initiatives in terms of public participation.

-Government of Maharashtra has launched the extended version of This Program naming Jalyukt Shivar 2.0 Scheme.
-5000 villages will be Selected during the First Phase of Jalyukt Shivar 2.0 Abhiyan.

 Logo

 The Water Conservation Department of Maharashtra government conducted a logo competition on the Maharashtra MyGov Portal with an objective to widen its scope of public participation in flagship program.

 Mr Kishor Gaikwad received an award in Mumbai for best design by Hon.
 Chief Minister of Maharashtra Devendra Fadnavis on 4 January 2018.